pcaston/OpenPeerPower.github.io/source/_docs/installation.markdown

 ## Recommended

-These install options are fully supported by Home Assistant's documentation.
+These install options are fully supported by Open Peer Power's documentation.
 For example, if an integration requires that you install something to make it work on one of these methods then the integration page will document the steps required.

 <div class='note'>

-The only installation methods that allow you to use Home Assistant Add-ons is using the Home Assistant image and [manual Supervised installer](/hassio/installation/#alternative-install-home-assistant-supervised-on-a-generic-linux-host).
-All other methods only install the base Home Assistant packages, however the software from the add-ons may still usually be installed manually like any other program.
+The only installation methods that allow you to use Open Peer Power Add-ons is using the Open Peer Power image and [manual Supervised installer](/hassio/installation/#alternative-install-home-assistant-supervised-on-a-generic-linux-host).
+All other methods only install the base Open Peer Power packages, however the software from the add-ons may still usually be installed manually like any other program.

 </div>

 **Method**|**You have**|**Recommended for**
 :-----|:-----|:-----
-[Home Assistant](/hassio/installation/)|Raspberry Pi<br>VM|Anybody
+[ Open Peer Power](/hassio/installation/)|Raspberry Pi<br>VM|Anybody
 [Docker](/docs/installation/docker/)|Docker|Anybody already running Docker

 ## Alternative installs